wp-plugins/zm-ajax-login-register/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to create a custom login and registration page or modals.
-Complete with AJAX verification and Facebook support.
+Allows you to create a custom login and registration page or login and registration modals.
+Complete with AJAX verification and Facebook login support.

 == Description ==